11 Days Antarctic Explorer – Discovering the 7th continent with Quark Expeditions

 ✘ Phone and Internet charges.
 WIFI is available for purchase onboard but bandwidth is low and speeds cannot be guaranteed

 You can book your trip to Antarctica via many providers, travel agents or even directly with Quark Expeditions or any other small expedition company.
-Below are 5 reasons why you should book with us:
+But here is why you should book through us:

 - Onboard credit: Solo Female Travelers will receive $150 onboard credit per passenger to be used at the spa, on drinks, internet or for souvenirs.

 - Be paired with another solo female traveler.
-While we cannot ensure that everyone booking with us will be paired with another member of our community (you could be paired with a non-member female traveler), the vast majority will.
-This means your cabin mate will be someone with your same passion for solo and independent travel and will have lots of experiences to share.
+While we cannot ensure that everyone booking with us will be paired with another member of our community (you could be paired with a non-member female traveler) if you book a triple or some of the twin cabins you will be paired with another solo traveler.

 Compare with our other Antarctica expeditions